 All requests will be reviewed by the Division Commander for compliance with the Act and processed in a time manner according to the law.

 To submit an OPRA for Borough related documents (Non-Police) please visit the Borough Clerk's OPRA page.

-If you wish to apply for a NJ Firearms ID Card and/or Purchase Permit please visit the NJ State Police website:
+If you wish to apply for a NJ Firearms ID Card, Purchase Permit and/or CCW Conceal Carry Permit please visit the NJ State Police website:

 THE ORI # FOR THE LODI POLICE DEPARTMENT IS: NJ0023100

 Police Accident Reports (NJTR1)

 Accident Reports are available at not cost from the Lodi Police Department during normal business hours, Monday-Friday or online via Lexis Nexis (charges may apply).